lingceng/jquery.column.picker/README.md

 * pick columns use index array

-        // return the first, second and third colomns of the table,
+        // return the first, second and third colomns of the table
-        // it's a array with jquery wrapped: `$(array)`
         $("table#monthTable").pickout([0, 1, 2]);